 But hey they’re cheap!!

-So let’s take an example of a task and what sort of proxies you should be looking – using proxies to buy tickets online.
+So let’s take an example of a task and what sort of ticketing proxies you should be looking for – using proxies to buy tickets online.
 For pleasure or profit.
 Well mainly profit !

 Ticketing Proxies for Sale

 Buying proxies that work with Ticketmaster and some of the other major ticket e-commerce sites can be tricky.
 However if you get it right, then you’re on the road to a substantial income which can be produced without ever leaving your house (or even your pyjamas!) or needing an extra internet connection.
 Sounds cool huh.

 So let’s drill down a little into the component of a Ticketmaster proxy for example although the requirements are similar for most ticketing websites.
 The essence of this niche is to buy as many tickets as possible for popular events and then resell them.
 You need proxies to hide your multiple identities, but what’s the key to achieving this?
 There are generally two primary factors in buying ticket proxies.

 - Who you’re trying to hide from.

 - How they detect multiple/hidden users?

 So if we’re trying to make a business reselling multiple tickets then it’s vital that our proxies work well with sites like Ticketmaster.
 Whether we use them manually or via an automated ticket bot, using the right proxies is probably the most important factor for success.
-So often we see people who have spent thousands of dollars on software and bots but fail dismally.
+So often we see people who have spent thousands of dollars on software and ticket bots but fail dismally.
 Normally it’s because they have failed to invest in decent proxies that simply won’t work properly with the site.
 Proxies are certainly far more important than Bots in most e-commerce transactions.